exsquire/DO_pipe/README.md

 2. Within the project directory, make *./cleanotype* subdirectory
 3. Within *./cleanotype*, make *./output* and *./scripts* subdirectories (do not misspell)
+4. Upload the following files from local *./custom* to *./scripts
+- sexDiag.R
+- cleanCross.R
+- computeScanInputs.R
+- cleanotype.R
-4. From *./cleanotype/scripts*, enter the following commands for an interactive R session:
+5. From *./cleanotype/scripts*, enter the following commands for an interactive R session:

 > module load R\
 > srun --mem=60000 --time=10:00:00 --partition=high --pty R

-5. From Interactive R
+6. From Interactive R

 > source("cleanotype.R")

 Allow program to run to completion.

-6. Inspect the contents of *./cleanotype/output*
+7. Inspect the contents of *./cleanotype/output*
 - Check Perc_Miss_Plot for missing genotyping data per sample
 - Check dupeDiag plot for possible duplication errors
 - Check sexDiag for sex misclassification errors or XO females
 - See: https://kbroman.org/qtl2/assets/vignettes/do_diagnostics.html for information on the other plots
 - *./cleanotype/output/objects* holds the intermediate data files for plot generation

+8. Inspect the contents of *./outputs* in project folder, make sure you have the following files:
+- apr_Clean.rds
+- cross_Clean.rds
+- kLOCOC_Clean.rds

+9. Quit Interactive R - do not save

+> q()

 ### 4. Permutation Thresholds (cluster)